metallb/metallb/design/pool-configuration.md

 ##### Service allocation

 When a user specifies both a pool to be allocated to a specific service and a pool with no selector, the service may unintentionally receive an IP from the pool which has no selector.
-We need to implement an easy to understand and deterministic behaviour (see design details below).
+We need to implement an easy-to-understand and deterministic behaviour (see design details below).

 ##### Non overlapping filters